Danhai light rail: In operation

-Under construction
+Planned

-Mackay Street was originally planned as 2 one-way stations, but now that plan has changed due to the strong opposition of the residents in Tamsui Old Street.
+Mackay Street was originally planned as two one-way stations, but now that plan has changed due to the strong opposition of the residents in Tamsui Old Street.

+Network map

 Rolling stock

 The cars were built in Taiwan by the Taiwan Rolling Stock Company under the first program to domestically build light rail vehicles.
 The company partnered with the German firm Voith Engineering Services on the design of the cars.
 Final assembly and the manufacturing of many components were done in Taiwan.
 Through this project, Taiwan seeks to lessen its dependence on foreign manufacturers for rail systems.

 Each of the 15 bi-directional standard gauge trams is 34.5 m long and can carry up to 265 passengers.
 They are designed with electrical onboard storage capacity so that they can travel short distances under their power; this feature allows simplification of the overhead power cabling by eliminating the need to run the power cables across major intersections.
 The prototype was scheduled to be ready in 2016, with all 15 cars to be delivered by the end of 2017.